electron/electron/docs/api/browser-window.md

 * `event` Event

-Emitted when the document changed its title, calling `event.preventDefault()` would prevent the native window's title to change.
+Emitted when the document changed its title, calling `event.preventDefault()` will prevent the native window's title from changing.

 #### Event: 'close'